rodumani/CS374/dp3/dp3.md

 ## Studio Reflections
 1. (Students) `Tagging a file` is really good feature.
 But sometimes, a user might want to filter files of #CS_HW1 or all of #HW.
 How did you distinguish files like that?
  There will be a parent group and child group, which could be devided by `/`.
-In this case, the file should have a tag `#HW/CS_HW1" then you could filter them as you want.
+In this case, if the file should have a tag `#HW/CS_HW1`, then you could filter them as you want.

  2. (TA) There should be a more active feedback to user like toasting a notice popup for an error of missing an attachment by analyzing a title or a body of the email weather it should contain an attachment or not.
   It's really good point.
 We're going to apply the 'active' feedback on mid-fi prototype as there might be some automated funtionality.